Renegade Nell: Production

 In April 2021 it was revealed that Disney+ had acquired the series from British screenwriter Sally Wainwright.
 Ben Taylor, Amanda Brotchie and MJ Delaney are directing episodes.
 Faith Penhale, Will Johnston, Louise Mutter and Johanna Deveraux are executive producers.
 Jon Jennings is series producer and Stella Merz producer.

+In a Radio Times interview following the series' premiere, director Ben Taylor said a second season was being written and would likely involve a time jump; Disney had yet to confirm whether there would indeed be a second season at the time of the interview's publication.
+In July 2024, the series was ultimately cancelled after its first season, with Disney saying the decision not to renew the series was based on "several metrics".

 Casting

-In August 2022 Louisa Harland, Nick Mohammed, Joely Richardson, and Adrian Lester were announced as being among the cast for the series.
+In August 2022, Louisa Harland, Nick Mohammed, Joely Richardson, and Adrian Lester were announced as being among the cast for the series.